Tamaghno/DesignLab_Web-based-Recruitment-Portal/README.md

 3. Type in the terminal "python manage.py runserver"
 4. In the terminal their will be a link to the website running on your local system, (most probably as localhost in some specific port).
 5. Copy the link and paste it in your browser.
+6. Register/Login and browse the portal.

+You may load dummy data from online databases (like we had done) using python manage.py loaddata fixtures/app_name_initial_data.json --app app.model_name
+(Thanks to the dummy data provider Manjurul Haque)